gruntjs/grunt-contrib-jasmine/README.md

 Consolidate the JUnit XML so that there is one file per top level suite.

+#### options.junit.consolidate
+Type: `Boolean`
+Default: `false`

+Consolidate the JUnit XML so that there is one file per top level suite.

 #### options.junit.template
 Type: `String`
 Default: undefined